-If both the Current Term and Total Institutional GPA fall below 2.0 at the end of a semester in which a student is on Academic Probation, then the student will be eligible for suspension.
-(Teacher Education majors must see the College of Education and Human Services Probation/Suspension section of the catalog for the College's probation policy.)
+If the total institutional GPA falls below 2.0 at the end of a semester in which a student is on academic probation, then the student will be eligible for academic suspension.
+Please note: certain College of Education and Human Services majors have different GPA requirements and should refer to the College of Education and Human Services Probation/Suspension section of the catalog.

-If suspended, the student will be dropped from any course for which he/she is currently registered and denied the opportunity to re-enroll.
+If suspended, the student will be dropped from any subsequent term coursework for which they are currently registered and denied the opportunity to re-enroll.
 The duration of suspension varies by college.
-E-mail notification is sent by the Registrar's Office to students who are placed on suspension.
-Written notification may additionally be sent to students from their respective college or the Academic Center for Excellence (ACE).
-Transcripts will reflect academic suspensions.
+Email notification is sent by the Office of Records and Registration to students who are placed on academic suspension.
+Written notification may additionally be sent to students from their respective college or First Year Advising (FYA).
+UNF transcripts will reflect academic suspension.

-A suspended student who desires to be re-admitted to the same major field as when last enrolled may do so upon the written recommendation of the advisor, the department chair, and/or departmental committee designated by the Department and College in which the student was last enrolled at the time he or she was suspended.
+A suspended student who desires to be readmitted to the same major field as when last enrolled may do so upon the written recommendation of the advisor, the department chair and/or departmental committee designated by the department and the college in which the student was last enrolled at the time they were academically suspended.
 The dean may deny a student's continued registration in the department.
-A student who is suspended from a degree program at UNF who wishes to be re-admitted into another UNF degree program must have the re-admission approved by the appropriate advisor, the department chair, or departmental committee of both programs.
-Re-admission procedures vary by college.
+A student suspended from a degree program at UNF who wishes to be readmitted into another UNF degree program must have the readmission approved by the appropriate advisor, the department chair or the departmental committee of both programs.
+Readmission procedures vary by college.

-Degree-seeking UNF students (except for Teacher Education majors) who receive credit for upper-level coursework at another institution while suspended from UNF may transfer these credits back to UNF only with the permission of the appropriate UNF advisor, department chair, or departmental committee.
+Degree-seeking UNF students (except for teacher education majors) who receive credit for upper-level coursework at another institution while suspended from UNF may transfer these credits back to UNF with permission from the appropriate UNF advisor, department chair or departmental committee.

 First Time in College students are expected to maintain good academic standing in their initial matriculation term.
 Students who do not maintain good academic standing will be required to meet with their academic advisor to review their subsequent term schedule prior to the start of the next applicable term.